 10. Set up an ongoing outreach program

 If you have a great concept for outreach and communication, find some like-minded people and make it happen.
-One example of this is the Scientists with Stories project, a grad-student-driven collaboration across schools and disciplines and between Duke University and UNC Chapel Hill.
-Another one is the University of Washington ENGAGE Project, a collaboration between three departments (Communication, Computer Science, and Human Centered Design) to help connect citizens to government, which grew from the efforts of a bunch of dedicated grad students.
+One example of this is the University of Washington ENGAGE Project, a collaboration between three departments (Communication, Computer Science, and Human Centered Design) to help connect citizens to government, which grew from the efforts of a bunch of dedicated grad students.

 Even if your program or advisor doesn’t have a lot of support for communications trainings right now, you don’t have to wait!
 Practice getting your message across, and experiment with what works for you; there are tons of ways to communicate, including writing, teaching, public speaking, art, music, film, or dance.